 2. All faculty, staff, and students who own, possess, operate, or have the use of a motor vehicle on any property owned, leased, or used by Indiana State University including University Apartments, must purchase and properly display a current and appropriate parking permit from the rear-view mirror.
 (See Section D #2 for exceptions.)

 3. The enforcement boundaries are identified as Third Street (west), the Seaboard Railroad (east), the Conrail Railroad (north), and Cherry Street (south).
-Enforcement also includes the University Apartments area; Lots O, R, and S; Any Decal Lot N (11th and Chestnut Streets); and Bob Warn Field parking (1st and Locust Streets).
+Enforcement also includes the University Apartments area; Remote Lot N (11th and Chestnut Streets); and Bob Warn Field parking (1st and Locust Streets) and remote lots west of Third Street.

 6. A handicap permit is required for all disabled faculty, students, or staff for use of handicap spaces on all University property including Fifth and Sixth Streets.
 Proper medical documentation is required before issuance of an ISU handicap permit.
-(See Article III #4.)
+(See Article III.)

 7. One parking permit may be purchased per student or employee.
 The exception being, students and employees who operate a motorcycle/moped and a motor vehicle on University property must purchase a motorcycle permit in addition to a regular permit.